Eddie in his hospital bed surrounded by toys

 Taylor Hernandez with her son, Eddie, and daughters, Emma and Ella

-It brings me such joy to give back to other children and families because we have been where they are.
+Giving back to other children and families brings me joy because because we have been where they are.
 I don’t think there’s a word that describes this feeling.”

-“I’m appreciative to Car-Mart, and the joy they’re bringing to kids in the hospital,” Taylor concludes.
+“I’m appreciative of Car-Mart, and the joy they’re bringing to kids in the hospital,” Taylor concludes.
 “Car-Mart is a very compassionate company.
 I’m thrilled to be a part of it.”

 Want to help kids like Taylor?

 Bring a toy (or two or three) to your local America’s Car-Mart.
 We’ll take it from there.
-In December, our Car-Mart associates will deliver the toys to the kids at 25 children’s hospitals in our 12-state area.
-Learn more about our Holiday Toy Drive.
+Our Car-Mart associates will deliver the toys to local children’s hospitals and organizations in December.

 Recent Posts